eclipse/vorto/tutorials/tutorial_connect_xdk_ble.md

 The Virtual XDK firmware for the XDK was originally developed to show sensor values on mobile devices.
 As such, they were designed to give all sensor values as a stream in one go.
 The sensors value stream is started by writing '00' on UUID handle _0x0039_.
 You can then read the continues stream of sensor values at UUID handle _0x0034_ and _0x0036_.
 The _0x0034_ contains values for either a computed orientation or accelerometer and gyrometer.
-This behaviour is controlled by the flag that we asked you to modify on Step #5.
+This behaviour is controlled by a flag that we will ask you to modify in Step #6.
 The _0x0036_ can be two streams.
 If it starts with 01, then it contains values for the light sensor, noise sensor, pressure, temperature, humidity, sd card status, and button 1/2 states.
 If it starts with 02, then it contains values for the magnetometer, and led states.